Sex Offender Notification

 Anyone who uses this information to injure, harass, or commit a criminal act against any person may be subject to criminal prosecution.

-There are currently no registered sex offenders enrolled or working at the College.
+There currently is 1 registered sex offenders enrolled or working at the College.